montana hall

 • A Statement of Interests and Goals outlining the student's particular background and interests in NAS, work and experience related to NAS or Indian communities, as well as goals and objectives in obtaining a Master's degree in Native American Studies

-• Two short academic writing samples that demonstrate your abilities to do graduate level research & writing with citations
+• Two short academic writing samples that demonstrate your abilities to produce graduate level research & writing with citations

 • Resume or CV